maciejklim/maciejklim.github.io/content/post/analysis-netsh-wlan/index.md

 ---
 title: "Your WiFi connection history, exposed"
 date: "2025-12-07"
-description: "Use NETSH to see every network ever connected to.
-Passwords (in plain text).
-And geolocation."
+description: "Use NETSH to see every network you've connected to.
+Passwords in plain text.
+And even geolocation."
 image: "banner4905.jpg"
 categories: "Forensics"
 ---